 Most popular & thus used extensively due to lower costs.
 One of the top selling product amongst silicones.
 Features including Acetoxy cure , low cost , low elongation, Resistant to sunlight making it undoubtedly suitable for general gap filling applications.

-GP Silicone sealant – Why is it so popular in India
+Why is RTV GP Silicone sealant so popular in India?

 GP, General Purpose Silicone sealant is a very popular silicone used in India for sundry applications.
 Though it may not be the right/best sealant yet its popularity leads to the question why.